The Essential Guide to 2 Weeks in Japan for First Time Visitors

 The ‘Japanese Alps’ First Time Japan Trip Itinerary – Tokyo, Kyoto, Japanese Alps and Snow Monkeys

-The ‘Japanese Alps’ itinerary for Japan enables you to spend time in Tokyo and Kyoto, and then check out the mountains around the Nagano area (which is north west from Tokyo), as well as stopping by to see the snow monkeys.
-Note that this route can only be travelled when the Tateyama Kurobe Alpine Route is open between mid April to late November each year.
+The ‘Japanese Alps’ itinerary for Japan enables you to spend time in Tokyo and Kyoto, and then check out the mountains around the Nagano area (which is northwest of Tokyo), as well as stopping by to see the snow monkeys.
+Note that this route can only be travelled when the Tateyama Kurobe Alpine Route is open between mid-April and late November each year.

 • Day 1 – Arrive Tokyo.
 Click here to check out our detailed article on what to do in Tokyo.